Susanadev/test/README.md

 # .NET MAUI (Multi-platform App UI) app connected to Microsoft Graph

 This is a template for MAUI(Multi-platform App UI) app that connects to Microsoft Graph.
+Test

 ## Minimal Path to Awesome 🚀